Feast of Corpus Christi: Peru

 In the southern highlands of the Cusco Region of Peru, the festival of Quyllurit'i is held near Corpus Christi in the Sinaqara Valley.
 As many as 10,000 pilgrims come from neighboring areas.
 Culminating on Trinity Sunday, this festival marks the return in the sky of the Pleiades constellation, known in the Quechua language as Qullqa, or "storehouse", as it is associated with the upcoming harvest and New Year.
 The festival precedes the official feast of Corpus Christi, held the Thursday following Trinity Sunday, but it is closely associated with it.

+The official feast on Thursday is a baroque display of religious syncretism between Catholicism and Incan traditions.
+Ten days before the main event, the Virgin of Bethlehem and Saint Joseph are taken in procession to the Church of Santa Clara.
+On the main day, the Eucharist is celebrated with a special mass and a procession around the main square, followed by a procession of saint images, including Saint Jerome, Saint Sebastian, Saint Anne, Saint Barbara, Saint James, Saint Blaise, Saint Anthony the Abbot, Saint Christopher, the Virgin of Remedies, the Virgin of the Nativity, the Purified Virgin, the Virgin of Bethlehem, and the Virgin of the Immaculate Conception.

+The saints remain in the Cusco Cathedral for eight days, where they are believed to "debate" the city's future and the behavior of the faithful.
+Afterward, they have a farewell procession around the Plaza de Armas and return to their respective temples over the following week.
+The festival also features the consumption of "chiriuchu," a traditional dish.

 Poland

 In Spycimierz in central Poland (Gmina Uniejów), parishioners arrange a carpet of live flowers about one kilometre long.
 A solemn procession passes over it at 5 pm.
-Long carpets of flowers are also laid in four parishes in the Opole Voivodship in southern Poland.
+Long carpets of flowers are also laid in four parishes in the Opole Voivodeship in southern Poland.
 Flower carpets tradition for Corpus Christi processions was inscribed on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2021.

 Spain

+In Spain, Corpus Christi is celebrated in all dioceses.
+It has special relevance in Castilla-La Mancha, a community that marks this date as a holiday.